At a glance…

 - Upkeep of river crossings

-- General reserve and surrounding areas clean-up operations
+- General clean-up of reserve and surrounding areas

 - Game census counting